linuxmint/cinnamon-screensaver/README.md

 cinnamon-screensaver-main.py: Main entry point into the program, handles a couple of arguments, adds our css provider, fires up the ScreensaverService.

 baseWindow.py: A base revealer class that the Clock and Unlock widgets implement - any widget that will move around the Stage should implement this (except the monitorViews) - the revealer base lets you do simple fade-ins and fade-outs.

+cinnamonProxy.py: Connects to Cinnamon's dbus interface, asks Cinnamon to make sure expo or overview are closed (as they make a server grab that we can't wrest focus from, preventing the screensaver from activating).

 clock.py (inherits BaseWindow): The clock widget that bounces around the screen, this contains all of that.
 Positioning is done via a randomizer on a timer that adjusts vertical and horizontal alignment properties (one of start, center, or end) along with current monitor, which is used by the Stage positioning function to tell it where to place the Clock widget.